tapmod/demo-tshirt/README.md

-# Tapmod boilerplate
+# Tapmod Live Model Demo

-This is boilerplate project for all other tapmod projects.
+This is Live Model demo project which can be used for the testing integration with a webpage.

-## Guidelines
+Ways of usage:

+- insert as an `iframe` with `https://demo.tapmod.studio`
+- insert as a build React app (see instructions below how to do that)

+Logic integration is always an individually implemented step and depends on the environment which will contain our Live Model application.

 ## Available Scripts